kflansburg/xshop/README.md

 Another option for running tests is to use the test module API.

-This exposes two classes, TestCase and Trial.
-TestCase wraps a fixed set of variables and the method to run a test with those variables.
-Trial allows you to define multiple independent variables and run all of those tests, returning the results in a multidimensional array.
+This exposes two classes, `TestCase` and `Trial`.

+`TestCase` wraps a fixed set of variables and the method to run a test with those variables.

+`Trial` allows you to define multiple independent variables and run all of those tests, returning the results in a multidimensional array.

 Here is an example for Heartbleed, we modify the target Dockerfile to utilize Clang 3.8, allowing us to test some new features.
-I have gone ahead and generated certs to copy in to test containers instead of regenerating them each time.
+I have gone ahead and generated certs to copy into test containers instead of regenerating them each time.

 ```
 FROM xshop:clang38